-SaaS (software as a service) is all about selling something buyers can’t see or touch.
+SaaS is all about selling something buyers can’t see or touch.
 For a user to make a purchase decision in favor of your SaaS products, several things are absolutely critical: explaining what issues your product or service resolve, in what way it does this, and, of course, providing evidence that your solution can actually make the user’s life easier and better.

-Here, we’ve compiled a list of SaaS explainer videos best practices as well asbrief notes on why we think these products are worthy of your attention.
-Use our list as a source of ideas and inspiration for your future campaigns.
+Here, we’ve compiled a list of SaaS explainer videos best practices as well as brief notes on why we think these products are worthy of your attention.
+Use this list of best examples of SaaS demo videos as a source of ideas and video inspiration for your future campaigns.

 With this 2D animated content, it only takes you one minute to understand how Dropbox works.
-Whileyou won’t find any text in this explainer video for SaaS, its key points are memorable and easy to understand.
+While you won’t find any text in this explainer video for SaaS, its key points are memorable and easy to understand.
 Authors achieve this effect through visual storytelling and a voiceover.
-What’s more, this explainer animation exploits Dropbox’s corporate colors and style, eliminateing the risk of confusing this product with a competitor’s.
+What’s more, this explainer animation exploits Dropbox’s corporate colors and style, eliminating the risk of confusing this product with a competitor’s.

 If you are on a tight budget for product animation production, take a look at SaaS video examples like this one.
 All you see on the screen is the product interface and a demo of its most important features.
 Thus, you can quickly and easily explain the benefits of your service to the user.
 A friendly and professional voiceover rounds up the storyline by sharing the key message with users – with Asana, every project can be a success.